History’s Largest Manhunt With Premature 1996 Conclusion May Resume 27 Years Later

 A complaint was filed with the Marin County Municipal Court, February 7, 2020, rejected by the court clerk in violation of the law with no appeals process.
 The attempt was to litigate against San Quentin State Prison for extensive civil rights violations against Richard Allen Davis.
 Davis was convicted of kidnapping, committing lewd acts on, and killing 12-year-old Polly Hannah Klaas in 1996 for crimes alleged in the Fall of 1993 in Sonoma County, CA. The complaints allege Davis was attacked three times in prison.
 In one incident a witness named Barry Dukes of Oakland, CA, admitted he and several other inmates were ordered by San Quentin guards to physically pummel and try to kill Davis, who was shackled down.
 He attempted suicide in prison numerous times, with illegal drugs likely given to him by staff with no prior conjugal visits.
 He was forced many times to take oxytocin against his will, denied his right to phone calls, not allowed to answer five letters after a year, his inmate number taken down from the https://www.cdcr.ca.gov/ and the prison was shut down to non-lawyers right after a press release about the likelihood of Polly still being alive, and John Mark Karr as the possible accomplice the FBI admitted they were looking for in a sex slave trafficking crime, possibly forced by law enforcement officials.

 New evidence shows the alleged body of Polly Klaas did not match her DNA.
 A 1994 federal autopsy in Norfolk, VA, according to an unnamed female FBI agent, made this claim to Davis’ attorney.
 The deputy public defender Barry Collins in 1996 explained Davis’ DNA was not found on the corpse either.
 Four thousand volunteers, helicopters, and Air Force SR-71 flyovers could not find what would have been a conspicuous above-ground burial site south of Cloverdale, CA, after 2 months of searching.
 The only evidence presented to the 1996 jury of Davis’ culpability of murder was his confession, but Sergeant Mike Meese of the Petaluma Police Department later admitted he beat Davis into a confession in a June 1, 2009 California State Supreme Court death penalty appeal (broadcast on The John and Ken Show, KFI Radio, Los Angeles, CA on June 2, 2009), under the orders of Chief Dennis Dewitt.
 Meese died 5 months later in November of 2009 at age 55 with no first name or listed cause of death in Press Democrat obituary, and Dewitt also died November of 2009 at age 65 of leukemia.
 Two North Bay journalists Harry Martin and Robert Kennedy, who collaborated on an article about 25 unanswered questions about the Polly Klaas case died soon after this reporter’s e-mail releases on this case in 2014.
+None of the four men had death certificates.
+The family members for Meese, Dewitt, and Kennedy refused to talk about it, the Kennedy’s would block my Facebook messenger or hang up.
 Former Petaluma Police Department mechanic Bob Lewis disappeared in 2006 after citing conspiracies in several interviews going back to 2001, the “beginning and end” of John Mark Karr important media appearances.
 There was testimony of a Petaluma Police officer in the San Jose, CA court for Davis’ 1996 trial.
 When asked by deputy public defender Barry Collins, “I understand you and your partner were seen by witnesses pulling Mr. Davis in his Ford Pinto over, ordered him and Polly out of the car, then ordered them back into the car and sent them on their way?”.
 The response was, “That’s impossible, our radio didn’t work to receive the kidnapping report”.
 This spurned Lewis’ interest.
 It led to him telling a Texas journalist, “That is a lie”, as his electric technician verified the morning of the kidnapping all the radios worked.
 Lewis was then arrested in Texas and sent to a federal jail the next day, and released the following day.